Printify bags $45M, led by Index, to ride the custom printing boom – TechCrunch

 It’s one of a number of custom printing startups that have positioned themselves to step in to tackle the printing and shipping piece at scale, often building up businesses over several years from a far smaller base.
 (Others in the space include Printful, Gelato and Zazzle.)

-The 2015-founder Printify has slightly fewer years in the business than some of its rivals but it argues that’s allowed it to be more focused on serving the micro-brand building merchants who are now sparking such a boom in demand custom wares.
+The 2015-founded Printify has slightly fewer years in the business than some of its rivals, but it argues that’s allowed it to be more focused on serving the micro-brand building merchants who are now sparking such a boom in demand custom wares.

 “Printify gives the ability for everyone to earn additional income,” it says when asked about the competitive mix — touting a focus on product selection, quality and price as its special sauce, in addition to its marketplace’s global footprint, meaning it can print and ship products to meet demand from merchants all over the world.

-Note: This report was updated to remove the name of an investor after Printify told us the person in question had requested not to be mentioned in the funding announcement “due to legal reasons”.